YehiaWLD/YehiaWLD/README.md

-- 👋 Hi, I’m @yehhaia
+- 👋 hi ig im @yehhaia
-- 👀 I’m interested in Game dev and website dev
+- 👀 interested in Game dev and website dev and porojects that have no meaning in life
-- 📫 How to reach me yehiame@techie.com
+- 📫 How to reach me yehiame@techie.com or me@yehia.live or yehia@yehiawaleed.co or all the other emails i have

-more desc abt me:
-im a game developer,fan of technology, web development, and programming. also interested in video games and into football
+yeah so cool.